assert

 int assertFlag = 10; assert(assertFlag == 10); |

-The printing of assert APIs affects the runtime performance of the operator (each assert statement leads to an additional logic judgment by the system, and the number of assert statements used in the code determines the specific system performance).
-This function is usually used during debugging.
-You can disable the print function by setting ASCENDC_DUMP to 0.
+The printing function of assert affects the actual runtime performance of the operator (each assert statement leads to an additional logic judgment by the system, and the number of assert statements used in the code determines the specific system performance).
+This function is usually used in the debugging phase.
+You can disable the printing function by setting ASCENDC_DUMP to 0.

 1 2 |